To properly support social distancing throughout campus, the following will be implemented:

 - Pandemic Health Coordinator: SRA has hired a full-time nurse who also serves as the Pandemic Health Coordinator for screening/monitoring those on campus and the execution of COVID-19 protocols on campus.

 - Exhibiting Signs of Illness?
 Stay Home: Students with flu-like symptoms must remain home.
-The daily health questionnaire that is completed each morning will help guide families as to when they should be staying home and/or seeing a doctor.
+A daily health questionnaire will help guide families as to when they should be staying home and/or seeing a doctor.

 - Hand-held Misting Devices: Our cleaning company has several hand-held misting devices that apply long-lasting disinfectant to surfaces, desks, chairs, bathrooms, etc.

-- Nurse’s Office Relocation: The Nurse’s Office has been relocated.
-The new location offers additional space, including isolation rooms if a student begins to feel ill while on campus an is waiting to be picked up by a parent.
+- Nurse’s Office Relocation: The new location in the White Building offers additional space, including isolation rooms if a student begins to feel ill while on campus and is waiting to be picked up by a parent.

 Community members will follow SRA and Rhode Island quarantine and isolation protocols.
-The school nurse will notify families if a student has had exposure to a person that tests positive.
+The school nurse will notify families if a student has had exposure to a person who tests positive.

 Travel notices and advisories across all countries worldwide are changing daily.
 Please refer to the CDC website and check all travel advisories prior to any trip you may be taking and practice usual health precautions when traveling.
 Community members arriving in Rhode Island from another state or country must abide by the established rules in place as of the date of their arrival.